 Upon the occurrence of a Change in Control (as defined by the A&R Audibert Consulting Agreement) during the A&R Audibert Consulting Agreement's term, whether or not JCA's engagement is terminated, or upon JCA's termination without cause, all restricted stock, stock option, stock appreciation right or similar awards granted to or pending grant to and held by JCA will immediately vest and will no longer be subject to forfeiture, unless expressly provided otherwise in the governing documents for such awards.
 Either the Company or JCA may terminate the A&R Audibert Consulting Agreement for material breach and failure to cure such breach within 15 days of receipt of notice by the non-breaching party.
 Both the Company and JCA may terminate the A&R Audibert Consulting Agreement without cause by giving at least 30 days' written notice.
-Termination under any provision of the A&R Audibert Consulting Agreement will generally result in the Company's obligation to provide accrued and unpaid or pending cash, equity or other compensation.
-If the Company or JCA terminates the agreement without cause as provided under the A&R Audibert Consulting Agreement, and JCA and Mr. Audibert then deliver their signatures to the general release and waiver form annexed to the A&R Audibert Consulting Agreement within 60 days, then the Company must pay JCA a \$50,000 fee.
+Termination under any provision of the A&R Audibert Consulting Agreement without cause as provided under the A&R Audibert Consulting Agreement, and JCA and Mr. Audibert then deliver their signatures to the general release and waiver form annexed to the A&R Audibert Consulting Agreement within 60 days, then the Company must pay JCA a \$50,000 fee.